opdev/disconnectedOCPdemo/README.md

 ### Components Overview

 - **Quay Repository**: A private repository that manages and stores your container images.
-- **Bastion Host**: A server that facilitates secure interaction between your local network and the disconnected OCP environment.
+- **Bastion Server**: A server that facilitates secure interaction between your local network and the disconnected OCP environment.
 - **Mirror Server**: Hosts the Quay repository and is part of the infrastructure that mirrors external resources needed for OpenShift installation.
 - **VPC Setup**: Both the mirror and bastion servers are located within the same Virtual Private Cloud (VPC), ensuring they can communicate securely.
 - **External Access**: The mirror server is accessible externally—this can be configured based on security requirements.

 ### Deployment Steps

-Follow these steps to set up your offline OpenShift Cluster:
+Follow these steps to set up your disconnected OpenShift Cluster:

 1. **Set Up the Bastion Server**:
    - This server acts as a gateway between your local network and the OpenShift cluster, ensuring secure connectivity.